Skip to content

 Tasmota settings~

-If you followed the recommendations above, the two GPIOs will be assigned as follows under Tasmota Configuration -> Configure Module:
+The configuration is limited to the assignment of two GPIOs under Tasmota Configuration -> Configure Module:

-• first change Module type to Generic (0) - this will restart your Tasmota
+• change the Module type to Generic (0) - this will restart your Tasmota

 Don't be surprised that Rx seems to be connected to Tx here (and vice versa).
 The Rx and Tx designations are to be considered from the point of view of the respective devices, which can be confusing.